dataarts/tailbone/README.md

   method: "POST",
   data: {
     Text: "some public text",
-    secret: "some secret that only owners can see"
+    secret: "some secret that only owners can see",
+    adminSecret: "only editable by a user who is an admin."
   }
 })
 ```